Surgery for epilepsy

 The tests often include:

-Once the entire work-up has been finished, results are compiled, and a decision is made as to whether successful surgery is possible.
+Once the entire work-up has been finished, test results are put together and compared.
+A team decision is made as to whether successful surgery is possible.
 Depending on this outcome, there may be a few further tests to follow.

 Making the decision to have surgery can be very stressful.
 Before surgery, it is essential to discuss all your worries or concerns with your neurologist and epilepsy nurse.